‘America is back’: Biden pushes past Trump era with nominees | WTOP

 WILMINGTON, Del.
-(AP) — Declaring “America is back,” President-elect Joe Biden introduced his national security team, his first substantive offering of how he’ll shift from Trump-era “America First” policies by relying on experts from the Democratic establishment to be some of his most important advisers.
+(AP) — Declaring “America is back,” President-elect Joe Biden introduced his national security team on Tuesday, his first substantive offering of how he’ll shift from Trump-era “America First” policies by relying on experts from the Democratic establishment to be some of his most important advisers.

 Still, Biden’s nominees were a clear departure from Trump, whose Cabinet has largely consisted of men, almost all of them white.
 Biden’s picks included several women and people of color, some of whom would break barriers if confirmed to their new positions.